 ‘Joseph Rutherford was a known alcoholic and binge drinker.
 He eventually died from intestinal cancer, a direct result of his long life of heavy alcohol consumption.
 There is actually a photograph of Mr. Rutherford and staff sitting around a keg of beer, toasting the camera, during Prohibition He even stated at one time that in his opinion, Prohibition was the work of Satan.’
 Quote from one of the various sources mentioned in Wikipedia

-Some years ago, when I still used to enjoy chilled beer in my hot country, I went to a beverage outlet to get a couple of bottles.
+Some years ago, I went to a beverage outlet to get a couple of bottles.
 I noticed a new label on the liquor shelf.
 The name of the new brandy was ‘Lord & Master’.
 How appropriate a name, I thought even in those days.
 For I could see all around me even in the beverage shop people merrily in servile bondage to their lord, the masterbrewer.

 Just as a Christian cannot serve God and Mammon together, he cannot serve both God and Alcohol.
 A Christian must be the master of Mammon, not its servant, using money to help him serve God better.
 Even so, he must be the master of every drop of alcohol he allows into his system, so he can use it to praise God with a more cheerful voice.